 As long as people continue to view technology as completely innocuous, they will remain victims of the larger data gathering agenda that is afoot in our nation.
 I was instantly struck when I visited ToyTalk’s website by this creepy cartoon character in full Illuminati regalia from its SpeakaLegend game.

-One must ask himself, out of all of the animated characters that could have been created, why a one-eyed cyclops, or for those in the know, the all seeing eye of Horus, with a pyramid atop its head?
-Then there is the sheep, or sheeple, looking to their “god” for protection.
+One must ask himself, out of all of the animated characters that could have been created, why a one-eyed cyclop, or for those in the know, the all seeing eye of Horus?
+And I can’t help but to notice the sheep, or sheeple, looking to their “god” for protection.

 Use Hello Barbie and other interactive games for children with parental discretion.
 Reign well.